Gentrification: South Africa

 The Bo-Kaap pocket of Cape Town nestles against the slopes of Signal Hill.
 It has traditionally been occupied by members of South Africa's minority, mainly Muslim, Cape Malay community.
 These descendants of artisans and political captives, brought to the Cape as early as the 18th century as slaves and indentured workers, were housed in small barrack-like abodes on what used to be the outskirts of town.
 As the city limits increased, property in the Bo-Kaap became very sought after, not only for its location but also for its picturesque cobble-streets and narrow avenues.
 Increasingly, this close-knit community is "facing a slow dissolution of its distinctive character as wealthy outsiders move into the suburb to snap up homes in the City Bowl at cut-rate prices".
 Inter-community conflict has also arisen as some residents object to the sale of buildings and the resultant eviction of long-term residents.

 In another specific case, Millstein and Teppo discovered that working-class residents would become embattled with their landlords.
 On Gympie Street, which has been labeled as the most dangerous street in Cape Town, it was home to many of the working-class.
 But as gentrification occurred, landlords brought along tactics to evict low-paying tenants through non-payment clauses.
 One landlord who bought a building cheaply from an auction, immediately raised the rental price which would then proceed to court for evictions.
 But, the tenants were able to group together to make a strong case to win.
 Regardless of the outcome, the landlord resorted to turning off both power and water in the building.
 The tenants then were exhausted out of motivation to fight.
 One tenant described it as similar to living in a shack which would be the future living space one displaced.
 Closing, the Teppo and Millstein's research established that gentrification's progress for urban development would coincide with a large displacement of the poorer communities which also excluded them from any benefits to gentrification.
-To put it succinctly, the authors state, "The end results are the same in both cases: in the aftermath of the South African negotiated revolution, the elite colonize the urban areas from those who are less privileged, claiming the city for themselves."
+The authors state, "The end results are the same in both cases: in the aftermath of the South African negotiated revolution, the elite colonize the urban areas from those who are less privileged, claiming the city for themselves."